 As with any electronic device, pay close attention to the product when it is turned on.
 On very rare occasions, you might notice an odor or see a puff of smoke or sparks vent from your machine.
-Or you might hear sounds like popping, cracking, or hissing.
+Or you might hear sounds like popping, cracking or hissing.
 These conditions might merely mean that an internal electronic component has failed in a safe and controlled manner.
 Or, they might indicate a potential safety issue.
-However, do not take risks or attempt to diagnose the situation yourself.
-Contact the Customer Support Center for further guidance.
-For a list of Service and Support phone numbers, refer to the warranty and safety information that is provided with your computer.
+However, do not take risks or attempt to diagnose the situation yourself contact the Customer Support Center.

-Frequently inspect your computer and its components for damage, wear, or signs of danger.
-If you have any questions about the condition of a component, do not use the product.
+Frequently inspect your computer and its components for damage or wear or signs of danger.
+If you have any question about the condition of a component, do not use the product.
 Contact the Customer Support Center or the product manufacturer for instructions on how to inspect the product and have it repaired, if necessary.

-In the unlikely event that you notice any of the following conditions, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the Customer Support Center for further guidance.
+In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the Customer Support Center for further guidance.
+See "Information resources" on page 59 for more information.

-- Power cords, plugs, power adapters, extension cords, surge protectors, or power supplies that are cracked, broken, or damaged. - Signs of overheating, smoke, sparks, or fire. - Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing, or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, power cord, or power adapter. - The computer product, power cord, or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions. - Note: If you notice these conditions with a product (such as an extension cord) that is not manufactured for or by Lenovo, stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.
+- Power cords, plugs, power adapters, extension cords, surge protectors, or power supplies that are cracked, broken or damaged. - · Signs of overheating, smoke, sparks or fire. - Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, the power cord or power adapter. - The computer product, the power cord or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions.

+Note: If you notice these conditions with a product (such as an extension cord) that is not manufactured for or by Lenovo, stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.